SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 In this section, the particle merging is tested with a simulation scenario of QED pair cascading.
 Cascade means here that QED mechanisms, i.e. creation fo electron-positron pairs, are self-sustained.
 As for the magnetic shower, a seed of electrons or positrons in a strong electromagnetic field generates high-energy photons that in turns decay into electron-positron pairs.
-The difference is that the seed particles and the newly-created ones can gain again some energy from the fields and participate to the generation of pairs.
+The difference is that the seed particles and the newly created ones can gain again some energy from the fields and participate to the generation of pairs.
 The production of electron-positron pairs can therefore be maintained as long as there is a source of energy.
-In such a scenario, we can expect an exponential growth of particules with the creation of an electron-positron plasma.
+In such a scenario, we can expect an exponential growth of particles with the creation of an electron-positron plasma.
-In this scenario, a bunch of electrons and positrons (the seed) is initally irradiated by two counter-propagating lasers (strong field and source of energy) as shown in :numref:`fig_qed_pair_cascade`.
+In this scenario, a bunch of electrons and positrons (the seed) is initially irradiated by two counter-propagating lasers (strong field and source of energy) as shown in :numref:`fig_qed_pair_cascade`.

 .. _fig_qed_pair_cascade: